ineslucas/ineslucas/README.md

 🌎  I've spent most of my life volunteering, having collaborated with the European Commission, Generation Climate Europe, lived in a self-sustaining eco-community contributing through marketing in the Netherlands and I've led a workshop on storytelling for young people working in public policy in Belgium.

-🗣️  Passionate about what makes people tick, which led me to seek multicultural environments and study languages to connect with different cultures, such as German and Spanish.

-📷 ∙ 👙 I enjoy developing my creative eye through photography [ photo competition "Human Rights in the Perspective of the Youth" ] & sewing [ I make my own swimwear since I was 15 y/o ]

-🎙 Sharing insights from my journey in EU comms, I led a storytelling workshop in Belgium!

-I'm excited to develop my skills in creative technology and full stack development.
-Also always up to chat about Social Innovation, Entrepreneurship, Neuroscience and beyond.
-Education and financial literacy are also topics dear to me.

 ⤵️

 [ skillset ]:  Software Development, Immersive Experiences on the web, Project Management, Copywriting, Brand Strategy, Product Development, European Ecosystem of Innovation, Comms in the Public Sector / Financial institutions, Creative Strategy